 - Case processing summary.
 Displays the case processing summary table, which summarizes the number of cases included and excluded in the analysis, in total and by training and holdout samples. - Charts and tables.
 Displays model-related output, including tables and charts.
 Tables in the model view include k nearest neighbors and distances for focal cases, classification of categorical response variables, and an error summary.
 Graphical output in the model view includes a selection error log, feature importance chart, feature space chart, peers chart, and quadrant map.
-For more information, see the topic Model View on p.
-136.
+See the topic "Model View" on page 88 for more information.